usereman/g-play-console-report-to-s3-python/README.md

     Follow the on-screen instructions and select Create.
     Copy the email address listed.
         Example: accountName@project.iam.gserviceaccount.com
+    Please note that new service account may take up to 24 hours to work.

 Step 2: Add the service account on Play Console